The Twilight Zone Tower of Terror: Ride experience

 After guests are loaded into the elevator, the doors close, the lights dim and the elevator starts to ascend.
-Serling's voice greets passengers to "a most uncommon elevator about to ascend into your very own episode of The Twilight Zone".
+Serling's voice greets passengers to "a most uncommon elevator about to ascend into their very own episode of The Twilight Zone".
 The elevator stops its ascent and the doors open to reveal a dimly-lit hotel corridor, with a single window at the end.
 The ghosts of the five missing passengers appear, causing a faint purple light, and ghostly wind.
 The ghosts beckon the guests to join them before disappearing in a burst of electricity that scatters throughout the corridor.
 The corridor lights dim, and the entire room fades to darkness, transforming into a field of stars.
 The window floats forward and morphs into the window from the Season 5 opening sequence, and breaks.

 The elevator doors close and the car continues its ascent, once more, opening its doors to a maintenance room.
 The elevator car exits from the lift shaft horizontally into the room, which slowly fades into darkness as it turns into The Fifth Dimension, an element frequently referred by Serling in The Twilight Zone.
 Now, in total darkness, the car reaches a field of stars which splits open and the elevator enters a pitch-black vertical shaft.

 As Serling's narration ends the elevator begins the drop sequence at a top speed of 39 mph.
 At least once during the drop sequence, wide elevator doors in front of the riders open to reveal a view of the park, where the on-ride camera captures the in-ride photograph and video.
 One of four randomized profiles of drops and lifts are selected by a computer, where the ride vehicle drops or rises various lengths at different intervals.
 Some effects include projected images of the breaking window, wind effects, lightning flashes, and ominous blue-lit figures of the five ghostly original riders.

 Once the elevator finishes its sequence, the car backs up into the hotel basement.
 A short clip plays, showing elements from the Season 5 opening sequence, along with the 1939 elevator passengers and Serling falling into the "vortex" seen in the Season 3 opening sequence.
-Serling welcomes back the guests and sends them off after their "visit" to the hotel, as he would normally close an episode of The Twilight Zone.
-The car rotates and parks itself at the exit doors that lead to the unload area.
+As Serling welcomes back the guests and sends them off after their "visit" to the hotel, warning them they'll be "a permanent resident of The Twilight Zone" if they are not careful, the car rotates and parks itself at the exit doors that lead to the unload area.

 Guests exit the elevator, leaving the hotel through the gift shop.
 After leaving the elevator, guests are led through a hotel corridor towards an old "Lost & Found" desk of the hotel, converted to display the on-ride photographs, serviced by Disney PhotoPass.
 Guests can use their MagicBands to link the photograph and video to their My Disney Experience account via the RFID touchpoints.

-Hollywood Studio's The Twilight Zone Tower of Terror at night, December 2023.
+Hollywood Studios' The Twilight Zone Tower of Terror at night, December 2023.